- An overview of Google’s recrawling process

 How long does it take for Google to recrawl a page?

-The time it takes for a page to be recrawled by Google largely depends on the quality of the content, its relevance and authority, and the rate of new content creation.
+The time it takes for a page to be recrawled by Google largely depends on the quality of the existing content there, its relevance and authority, and the rate of new content creation.

 Google typically crawls the most important pages more often than others, while a website like CNN will be crawled much more frequently than a blog site that only adds new pages every few weeks.